The Aviation Firefighter Initial course is aimed at personnel who are looking to take up the role of Aerodrome Firefighter.

-This JOIFF accredited Firefighter Bridging course is aimed at personnel who have previously completed an ex-forces, MOD Firefighters basic recruits course, or a LAFB Firefighter course.
+This JOIFF accredited Aviation Firefighter Bridging course is aimed at personnel who have previously completed an ex-forces, MOD Firefighters basic recruits course, or a LAFB Firefighter course.

 They should also be able to demonstrate and prove their competence in the core skills i.e. knowledge, understanding and practical elements of a Firefighter and be qualified and competent Breathing Apparatus wearer.